 If you are installing an eSIM, the first and basically only condition is that the carrier and the given phone plan support the eSIM function.
 Most of them do nowadays.

 When using Dual SIM, it is advisable to rename the two SIMs in a way that they are easily recognizable (such as personal/job).
-You can individualize the names for each.
+You can individualize the names for each with custom labels.

 And when you are going to make a call, you may first want to decide which SIM to use to make that call.
 You can call through the office SIM/ number or the ordinary one.
 It’s that easy.
 Moreover, your employee would be able to use the numbers to handle office-related and personal calls without much hassle.